Tight Robustness Certification Through the Convex Hull of $\ell_0$ Attacks: Bound Propagations

 \section{Bound Propagations}

 In this section, we introduce linear bound propagation methods for local robustness verification over an $\ell_0$-ball.
 We begin with background, including bound propagation over a box domain.
-Then, we present bound propagations over an $\ell_0$-ball and over the asymmetrically scaled $\ell_1$-ball.
+Then, we present an equivalent formulation for the box domain, which we build on in our subsequent bound propagations.
+Next, we present bound propagations over an $\ell_0$-ball and over an asymmetrically scaled $\ell_1$-ball.
 Lastly, we extend them to multi-channel inputs and compare them.